 We compiled our seven favorite places here: 7 Best Places To Stay in Aswan, Egypt

 Not going to lie, getting around Aswan can be a pain.
-There’s no easily accessible and reliable form of public transportation, taxis don’t have meters, and there’s no Uber or Careem.
+There’s no easily accessible and reliable form of public transportation, taxis don’t have meters, and while there is Careem (the Egyptian version of Uber), you're not always guaranteed to find a ride.
 Plus, a lot of Aswan’s sites are dotted around different spots on the Nile, which needs a boat.
 So what to do, what to do?
 Here are your options:

 Don’t bother your head about it and just let your hotel take care of it.
 No matter where you’re staying in Aswan or how much of a budget place it is, someone there (whether it be the reception desk, reservations manager, or just a random person who seems to be in charge) will be able to easily arrange cars, drivers and boats for you in a matter of minutes for a fixed rate.
 It’s common practice in Aswan and the hotels/guesthouses get a piece of the pie, so feel free to use the service without worrying that you’re being annoying.
 Just tell your hotel where you’d like to go (or your itinerary for the day) and they’ll arrange all transportation needed and will tell you how much it’ll cost prior to going so you don’t need to worry about haggling with anyone.
 Warning though: the Sofitel Old Cataract’s transportation prices are notoriously expensive, so just a heads up if you’re staying there.